PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 ```

 ### Updating our Post model factory
-Now that we can whip up `User` models with our new factory, let’s first create a new `User` in our `PostFactory` and then assign it to “author_id” and “author_type”:
+Now that we can whip up `User` models with our new factory, let’s create a new `User` in our `PostFactory` and then assign it to “author_id” and “author_type”:

 ```php
 // 'database/factories/PostFactory.php'